 In addition, the authors also sprinkle in historical details that help explain its intrigue and continued development.
 Whether it’s two days or ten days, a hut-to-hut excursion can be transformative in so many ways.
 As the authors point out, “Research shows that even a few hours in nature offer a balm for the spirit.
 In our experience, it takes three to four days to begin to feel the longer-lasting therapeutic effects of a human-powered trek.”

-The authors spent more than six years researching this book to collect painstaking details on these featured huts and many others.
+The authors spent over six years researching this book to collect painstaking details on these featured huts.
 But just as they were in the home stretch completing the manuscript, they ran into the COVID brick wall.

 As a result, they share a short disclaimer: “We acknowledge the emergence of the novel coronavirus during the final stages of research and writing.
 This guide is a snapshot of the hut systems’ pre-pandemic policies and practices.
 Readers should be aware that many of the huts’ policies, prices, and features may have changed.
 Always check the specific hut system website for the latest information, and call ahead before making plans”.